Skip to main content

 Cache Previews

-By default, Yeti stores the current viewport evaluation as a preview in the cache.
+If desired, Yeti can store the current viewport evaluation as a preview in the cache.
 This preview allows artists to get faster viewport feedback when referencing the cache during lighting.
-You can toggle this feature on or off in the Yeti node's I/O options.

 The current density value for the graph is also stored with the preview.
 If, when viewing the cache, the density is lower than the stored value the fur will be culled; if higher the density value stored within the cache will be drawn.

-Caching a Yeti Graph
+Caching a Yeti Graph via the UI

 If you would like to cache a graph using the UI select the Yeti node you would like to cache and open the I/O palette in the Attribute Editor.
-The Write Cache button can be used to start the caching process which will use the Frame Range and Samples specified in the UI.

-pgYetiCommand -writeCache “/myCacheDir/furryMonster.%04d.fur” -range 1 20
+pgYetiCommand -writeCache “/myCacheDir/furryMonster.%04d.fur” -range 1 20 myFurryMonsterYetiShape

 once executed you will see your scene step through the time line and cache the results to individual files.